kumar776/Midterm/README.md

             and array data types.If you want to see complete website code click this link [Complete Code](Lab6.txt)

 ### Create Operation:
-First we create the website front hand profile and its instruments like table, form,
+First create the website front hand profile and its instruments like table, form,
                     buttons and complete font hand.
 Here you can see my website fronthand and click this link to see its code [Create Code](create.txt)